Pres says that Serbia faces international isolation for Kosovo - ExBulletin

 Pres says that Serbia faces international isolation for Kosovo

-BELGRADE, Serbia (AP) Serbia could face international isolation and economic decline if it rejects a new Western plan to normalize relations with its former wartime foe, Kosovo, the president of the Balkan countries, Aleksandar Vučić, said Monday. in what appeared to be a change from that. previous hard-line rhetoric.
+BELGRADE, Serbia — Serbia could face international isolation and economic decline if it rejects a new Western plan to normalize relations with its former wartime foe Kosovo, the Balkan country’s President Aleksandar Vucic said on Monday in what appeared to be a shift from his previous hard-line rhetoric.

 Serbia received the warning last week during a visit by a group of US and European envoys who have stepped up efforts to defuse old tensions in the volatile Balkan region amid Russia’s invasion of Ukraine.